-Access to Transit (one of the following): Points Within 1⁄4 mile of an existing or planned 7 designated stop that has service every 60 minutes OR served by demand response/dial-a-ride with no more than two hour advance notice Between 1⁄4 mile and 1⁄2 mile of an existing or planned 7 designated stop that has service every 60 minutes OR served by demand response/dial-a-ride with prior day notice Demand response/dial-a-ride service not meeting the scheduling terms above Walkability (one of the following): Walk Score of 50+ Walk Score is based on results from the following tool: 2 Walk Score of 35-49 www.walkscore.com.
+Access to Transit (one of the following): Points Within 1⁄2 mile of an existing or planned designated stop that has service every 60 minutes 7 OR within 1⁄2 mile of a commuter rail station OR served by demand response/dial-a-ride with same day service available Served by demand response/dial-a-ride with prior day notice 4 Demand response/dial-a-ride service not meeting the scheduling terms above 2 Walkability (one of the formation o ollowing): Walk Score of 50+ Walk Score is based on results from the following tool: 2 Walk Score of 35-49 www.walkscore.com.
 Applicant must submit a dated print out of locations' Walk Score from the Walk Score tool.
 8 1 The proposed housing must have access to transit service Monday through Friday for a minimum of 10 hours per day.
-Applicants must provide documentation of access and availability of service and describe how the service is a viable transit alternative.
-For proposed housing near deviated routes, applicants must provide a map with the distance to the nearest stop or predetermined route if the service allows passengers to board anywhere along that route For proposed housing in communities with deviated route service but beyond the 1⁄2 mile requirement, requests for route deviations must meet the advanced notice requirements for demand response in that pointing categoryto receive the points.
+For proposed housing in communities with deviated route service but beyond the 1⁄2 mile requirement, requests for route

+For proposed housing in communities with deviated route service but beyond the 1⁄2 mile requirement, requests for route deviations must meet the advanced notice requirements for demand response in that pointing category to receive the points.

-7 For a Greater Minnesota planned stop to be eligible for points under the QAP, applicants must provide detailed location and service information including time and frequency of service, along with evidence of service availability from the transit authority providing service.
-The planned stop or route must be available Monday through Friday and provide service every 60 minutes for a minimum of 10 hours per day.
+7 For a Greater Minnesota existing or planned stop to be eligible for points under the QAP, applicants must provide detailed location and service information including time and frequency of service, along with evidence of service availability from the transit authority providing service.
+The existing or planned stop must be available Monday through Friday and provide service every 60 minutes for a minimum of 10 hours per day, with the exception of the commuter rail transit stations serviced by Metro Transit.

 8 If applicants would like to request revisions of a location's Walk Score, they may contact Walk Score directly with details of the request to mhfa-request@walkscore.com.
 Walk Score staff will review the request and make necessary adjustments to scoring within 45 business days.
-If address cannot be found in the Walk Score tool, use the closest intersection within1⁄4 mile of the proposed location.
+If address cannot be found in the Walk Score tool, use the closest intersection within 1⁄4 mile of the proposed location.